 Balances $10.00 and above

 Library accounts with balances $10.00 and over are not in good standing and borrowing privileges are blocked until a payment is received.
-The Library also places a block on a student's Banner account, which prevents transactions such as transcript requests and registration.
+The Library also places a block on a student's account in Banner, the university's student information system, which blocks registration, graduation, and transcript requests.

 You will need to set up a print account: